Definition of Mean Example

 Conclusion

-Average or mean are used and computed almost daily and for many different reasons, especially in the field of the capital market, science, statistics, etc. Using the appropriate average is the key, and this matter is based upon an understanding of the data.
-Geometric average considers compounding, whereas arithmetic average considers simple summation.
-Hence where growth is expected to be known, geometric is best, and where values are not much volatile and not much spread, an arithmetic average can be used.
+Average or mean is useful almost daily and for many reasons, especially in the capital market, science, statistics, etc. Using the appropriate average is the key.
+This matter is based upon an understanding of the data.
+The geometric average considers compounding, whereas the arithmetic average considers simple summation.
+Hence, Geometric is best where growth is known.
+An arithmetic average can be used when values are not much volatile and not much spread.

 Recommended Articles

-This is has been a guide to the Mean Example.
-Here we have discussed the Definition along with various examples of Mean with Geometric mean and Arithmetic Mean.
+This article has been a guide to the Mean Example.
+Here we have discussed the Definition and various examples of Mean with Geometric and Arithmetic Mean.
 You may also have a look at the following articles to learn more –